 Ain’t nobody got time for that!
 Pair your smartphone with your smart TV with this interface then use your smartphone to do all your video choosing and pausing and more.

-Do you know that in YouTube, there are many advance search and filtering options that may be handy to get the exact video you are looking for?
+Do you know that YouTube offers many advanced search and filtering options that may be handy to get the exact video you are looking for?
 When you search for a query, and you click on any of the suggestions, you will arrive at a list of returned results.
-At the top left there is a Filters button.
+At the top left, there is a Filters button.
 Click it to unveil a list of search options.

 You can filter your search by Upload date, Type, Duration, Features or Sort by depending upon the requirements.

 If you directly want to search a video with some specific filtering criteria then you can do it easily by separating the search phrase and filtering criteria using a comma ( , ).